josephbeuysmum/Dertisch/README.md

 		init(orders: DTOrders, kitchenStaffMembers: [DTKitchenProtocol]?) {}
 	}

-Sous chefs, head chefs, and waiters can all be either `class`es or `struct`s.
+Sous chefs, head chefs, and waiters can all be either `classes` or `structs`.
 So a boilerplate `Dertisch` Head Chef could look like this:

 	class SomeHeadChef: DTHeadChefProtocol {
 		init(orders: DTOrders, waiter: DTWaiterProtocol, kitchenStaff: [DTKitchenProtocol]?) {}
 	}

-Or look like this:
+or like this:

 	struct SomeHeadChef: DTHeadChefProtocol {
 		init(orders: DTOrders, waiter: DTWaiterProtocol, kitchenStaff: [DTKitchenProtocol]?) {}